 ANDI suggests using one Namer and one Describer per element.
 The benefit of this simplified nomenclature is the elimination of unpredictable and inconsistent screen reader behavior.
 Because this approach consolidates multiple specifications and real world behaviors, developer and tester accessibility training is greatly simplified.

-The Active Element is the last element to receive focus or mouseover.
+The Active Element in ANDI is the last element in the test page to receive focus or mouseover.

 The ANDI Output displays what a screen reader should present to users.
-The Output calculation is based primarily on W3C specifications, and where specifications are unclear, thorough analysis of screen reader functionality.
+The Output calculation is based primarily on W3C specifications, and where specifications are not specific, thorough analysis of screen reader functionality.

 When ANDI is launched, it scans every HTML element on the page and automatically analyzes each element for conditions that commonly cause accessibility issues.
 When it finds such a condition, ANDI generates an Alert which helps a user pinpoint potential accessibility issues.